a fee-based online consultation clinic for Obstetrics & Gynecology

 Surgical menopause, of course , can occur at any time the uterus is surgically removed.

-Development of follicles remain arrested from birth to puberty.
+Development of oocytes to mature follicles remain arrested from birth to puberty.
 At puberty, a group of oocytes begin to develop into mature ovum under the influence of hormones released from the pituitary gland in the brain.
-Of this group (called a ‘cohort’), only one ovum is destined to mature fully and get ovulated.
+Of this group (called a 'cohort'), only one ovum is destined to mature fully and ovulate.
 The rest die off and degenerate inside the ovary.

 By the time a woman has reached 25 years, the number of oocytes capable of developing into follicles become 60,000.
 And at the age of 40 years, the number of oocytes are less than 8000.
 This calculation is based on the assumption that the woman has menstruated regularly every month without break till the age of 40 years.

-But most woman do not menstruate regularly every month.
+But most woman do not menstruate or ovulate regularly every month.
 There are other factors that come into play.
-For example the number of pregnancies, the number of children a woman has given birth to, the years spent breastfeeding, years of taking birth control pills (the pills stop ovulation) - each of these factors prevent wastage of follicles and help build up the stock of follicles.
-This delays menopause.
+For example, the number of pregnancies, the number of children a woman has given birth to, the years spent breastfeeding, years of taking birth control pills (the pills stop ovulation) - each of these factors prevent wastage of follicles and help build up the stock of follicles.
+This can delay menopause to some extent.

 For example, let us assume that a daughter and her mother started menstruating when both of them were 12 years old.
 If the mother had 2 children and breastfed each for at least 1 year, it means that she had not ovulated for 4 years of her reproductive life ( 10 months of pregnancy plus approximately 1 year of breastfeeding).